patmejia/hello-private-ChatGPT/README.md

 - LlamaCpp for the robust and efficient embedding models that convert text data into a format interpretable by the LLMs.

-- ChromaDB for their compact and performant key-value storage solution.
+- ChromaDB for their compact and performant key-value storage solution

+- `ggml` for the development around `llama.cpp`

 - Diagram It Plug-in for ChatGpt-4.